The Best Garmin Running Watches in 2018

 7. Garmin Forerunner 35 – Best Basic Watch with Wrist Heart Rate

 It may not be as flashy as other Forerunner models, but the 35 allows you to receive smartphone notifications from your watch.
-You can read texts, see who is calling and have the ability to accept or deny each call without lifting your phone.
-While it doesn’t come with a lot of phone features, those are the most essential.
+You can read texts, see who is calling, and have the ability to accept or deny each call without lifting your phone.

 8. Garmin Forerunner 230 – Best Budget Running Watch